Evidence of a dibaryon spectrum in coherent $\pi^0\pi^0 d$ photoproduction at forward deuteron angles

-The mass distribution in Fig.\ref{fig:massfit}(b) was used to determine a sensible deuteron mass selection cut for the \textit{forward spectrometer mass}, after which the selection criterion on the \textit{$2\pi^0$ missing mass} to enhance the deuteron signal was removed.
-The \textit{forward spectrometer mass} was subsequently required to be between 1550 to 2500\,MeV/c$^2$, corresponding to $1.3\sigma$ below to $2.6\sigma$ above the deuteron mass (approximating the distribution as Gaussian).
+The mass distribution in Fig.\ref{fig:massfit}(b) was used to determine a sensible deuteron mass selection cut for the \textit{measured mass}, after which the selection criterion on the \textit{$2\pi^0$ missing mass} to enhance the deuteron signal was removed.
+The \textit{measured mass} was subsequently required to be between 1550 to 2500\,MeV/c$^2$, corresponding to $1.3\sigma$ below to $2.6\sigma$ above the deuteron mass (approximating the distribution as Gaussian).
 The asymmetric selection limited the contribution of background from quasi-free protons.

 The \textit{$\pi^0\pi^0$ missing mass} after these selection criteria is shown in Fig.~\ref{fig:mmfit}.
 A peak at the deuteron mass of 1876\,MeV/$c^2$ is evident, with background from quasi-free production off the proton at higher mass.
-This background contribution is described by changing the \textit{forward spectrometer mass} selection to between 600 to 1300 MeV/$c^2$ over the proton mass\footnote{An alternative method to describe the quasi-free background was studied using liquid hydrogen data and selecting forward particles with a \textit{forward spectrometer mass} over the deuteron mass region.
+This background contribution is described by changing the \textit{measured mass} selection to between 600 to 1300 MeV/$c^2$ over the proton mass\footnote{An alternative method to describe the quasi-free background was studied using liquid hydrogen data and selecting forward particles with a \textit{measured mass} over the deuteron mass region.
 The lower statistics and the absence of the target Fermi motion however demonstrated that selecting the quasi-free events from the liquid deuterium data was preferred.}.
 A fit was made to extract the yield of $\gamma d \rightarrow \pi^0\pi^0 d$ events using this quasi-free background and simulated $\pi^0\pi^0 d$ events with a phase space distribution.
-The two distributions, shown in fig.~\ref{fig:mmfit} as the shaded green and blue regions are scaled to minimise the $\chi^2$ for each $E_\gamma$ interval.
+The two distributions, shown in fig.~\ref{fig:mmfit} as the shaded green and blue regions are scaled to minimise the $\chi^2$ per degree of freedom for each $E_\gamma$ interval.

 Fig.~\ref{fig:deteff} shows the detection efficiency for the reconstruction of $\gamma d \rightarrow \pi^0\pi^0 d$ events assuming a phase space distribution and if a sequential decay of two dibaryons is assumed (discussed later in sec.
 3).
 The differential cross section in sec.~3 used the weighted detection efficiency of these two distributions, indicated by the purple stars.